Provisional Driving Licence – A Complete Driver’s Guide

-Once you’ve applied for your first Provisional Licence, you’ll receive an email from DVLA confirming your application.
+Once you’ve applied for your first provisional licence, you’ll receive an email from DVLA confirming your application.
 If you’ve applied online, you should receive your licence within a week or so.
-Don’t worry if it takes a few more days than expected, it’s not likely that you have lost your provisional licence.
-It is probably just the mail being slower than usual.

-At the time of writing, the Provisional Licence costs £34 if you apply and pay online by debit or credit card.
+At the time of writing, a provisional licence costs £34 if you apply and pay online by debit or credit card.
 Or, £43 if you apply by post or at a post office.
 The higher payment helps pay for the increased work involved in processing a manual application.

-When applying for a provisional licence, don’t forget you also need to provide:
+When applying for a provisional licence, don’t forget that you also need to provide: